« April 6, 2008 - April 12, 2008 | Main | April 20, 2008 - April 26, 2008 »

 These examples demonstrate the idea of collaboration and/or activity that adds quality to life.
 Each example focuses on individual activity contributing to a larger whole.
 The most appealing thing for me is the "escape" each one creates for user.

-"The pod-like capsules are soundproof, lined with leather and foam, and equipped with karaoke machine which visitors can enter, one at a time, to sing along to their favourite pop songs without fear of intrusion."
+to sing along to their favourite pop songs without fear of intrusion."

-"When a collective of people pour their heart, soul, energy, enthusiasm, vision and passion into a space you can be sure that the experience will be both magical and alchemical.
-It comes from the heart, and is infused with love!"
+passion into a space you can be sure that the experience will be both magical

-Waag Society grew into an institution that was active in the fields of networked art, healthcare, education and internet related issues like bandwidth and copyright.
+Waag Society grew into an institution that was active in the fields of

 We Feel Fine data visualization about connections between people that use that are posting comments on the internet.
 Other relationships for data visualization iclude weather, population, age, gender and location.